gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 title: Is Life Worth Living? — Camus, Seneca, and the Only Question That Matters
 date: 2026-04-21
 description: Camus called it the only serious philosophical question.
 Seneca said time is the only thing that belongs to us.
 Both are asking the same thing from different directions.
-tags: skepsis,
+tags: skepsis
 ---

-Albert Camus opens *The Myth of Sisyphus* (1942) with a sentence that stops you:
+My first attempt to read *The Myth of Sisyphus* was at 26.

+Camus opens the book with:

 *"There is but one truly serious philosophical problem, and that is suicide."*

+I put it down after the first sentence.
+Not because it was difficult.
+Because I was afraid of it.

+I had lost my professor, Ritchie Eanes, to suicide at 22.
+He was someone I loved very much.
+I thought I had healed.
+The first sentence felt like something pulling at a scar I didn't want opened.

+There was also my grandmother's faith, which I had grown up inside: the belief that suicide is the gravest sin.
+Even in Go, the game I play,
+it is a forbidden move.
+The book seemed to be building a justification for something
+I did not want justified.
+I walked away.

+I came back at 35!

+By then I had buried my grandmother.
+I had stood at her grave,
+then I turned around,
+and walked back to my life.

+We had both died that day.
+And, they only buried her.
+I was the same Filiz on the outside.
-When I first read it, I was unsettled.
-Left the book.
-I was 27!
+I was not the same Filiz.

-I was scared.
-Then, at the age of 35 I decided to read Camus again and I noticed that I never forgot the opening sentence.
+Life is an absurd thing.
+And when you lose the person you love most, the things that used to frighten you simply stop frightening you.
+Most people are afraid of cemeteries at night.
+But I think: if cemeteries still scare you, you probably haven't lost the person you love most yet.

+I am not afraid of cemeteries anymore.
+Not even at night.
+And because I know why I live, the word "suicide" doesn't frighten me either.
+I was obligated to live the way my grandmother wanted me to live.

+No justification for it, however strong, could convince me otherwise.
+So when I finally opened Camus again, I was ready.

+So, Camus again.
+At 35.

+I opened the book again.

 *"There is but one truly serious philosophical problem, and that is suicide."*

+This time I understood:
+it is not an invitation.
+It is a test.
-This time, I realized it wasn’t an invitation, it was a test!
-If you don’t know why you keep living, then you’re not really living.
-You’re drifting.
+If you don't know why you keep living, you are not really living.
+You are drifting.

+**Are you drifting?**

+---

+*"There is but one truly serious philosophical problem, and that is suicide."*

 This is not provocation for its own sake.
-It is a precise philosophical claim — and understanding what Camus means by it requires reading the sentence carefully.
+It is a precise philosophical claim, and understanding what Camus means by it requires reading the sentence carefully.